browserengineering/book/book/animations.md

 eye.[^general-movement] Web pages typically animate effects like changing color, fading an element in or out, or resizing an element.
 Browsers also use animations in response to user actions like scrolling, resizing, and pinch-zoom.
-And some types of animated media, like videos, can also be included in web pages.[^video-anim] In this chapter we'll focus mostly on web page animations, though we'll touch on scrolling at the end.
+And some types of animated edia, like videos, can also be included in web pages.[^video-anim] In this chapter we'll focus mostly on web page animations, though we'll touch on scrolling at the end.[^excuse]

 [^general-movement]: Here *movement* should be construed broadly to encompass all of the kinds of visual changes humans are used to seeing and good at recognizing---not just movement from side to side, but growing, shrinking, rotating, fading, blurring, and sharpening.
 The point is that an animation is not an *arbitrary* sequence of pictures;
-the sequence must feel continuous to a human mind trained by experience in the real world.
+the sequence must feel, to a human mind trained by experience in the real world, to be a continuous motion.

 [animation]: https://en.wikipedia.org/wiki/Animation